esainane/dbnz/asm/README.md

 By convention, visual space within a statement list should be provided by a single ; that is also aligned with other ; to the right of the statement list.

 ### Keywords
-A few special keywords are also provided for convenience:
+A few keywords are provided for convenience, which have special meanings as values:
- * this - Refers to the current cell.
+ * `this` - Refers to the current cell.
 If used in a macro, refers to the cell that immediately follows.
- * data - Resolves to the cell past the end of the compiled program.
+ * `data` - Resolves to the cell past the end of the compiled program.

+In additional to the above, the following keywords are reserved and may not be used as identifiers:
+ * `def` - Indicates the start of a macro
+ * `dbnz` - Indicates the dbnz instruction

+### Sigils
+By default, a number is a number.
+As the dbnz instruction interprets its parameters as addresses, there are two sigils available to convert numbers into meaningful addresses:
+ - `&value` - "reference-to" value.
+When encountered during compilation, the compiler adds the value to the constant pool (if not already present), and returns the address of the value in the constant pool.
+ - `@reg` - "register".
+Temporary space allocated on the stack for this statement list.
+Grows downward.
+Not technically a register, since the simulated machine doesn't have any, but used for a similar purpose.

 ### Labels
 Labels are also provided.
 An identifier preceded by a colon appearing on its own line will not emit any instructions.